 Can you pick up the kids from school today?

-Can you complete the project by Monday?
+Can you complete the project guidelines till Monday.

 Pretty straight forward.

 What if the person offering me (a tea drinker) the coffee is my future boss and I want to make a great first impression?